lcoq/lcoq.github.com/source/_posts/2013-02-03-ember-dot-js-dig-into-the-container.markdown

 have probably seen then `container` package, or maybe the `__container__` property of an application.

-This post tries to explain what is it, and how it works, but its main purpose is to keep a trace of my research.
+This post tries to explain what is it and how it works.
+I decided to write this article because I wanted to keep a trace of my research.

+## Why a `Container` ?

+Firstly, we have to know why is there a `container` in the Ember.js source code.
+Yehuda Katz clearly explains it:

+{% blockquote Yehuda Katz http://stackoverflow.com/questions/14085749/what-is-the-purpose-of-the-ember-container What is the purpose of the Ember container (StackOverflow) %}
+The goal of the container is to provide a more general-purpose mechanism for describing module dependencies than the ad-hoc approach we had been using.

+For example, imagine you want to find the controller for the post route.
+The default Ember rules are that we would look it up as App.PostController.
+Before the container, we would just hardcode those rules wherever we needed to do the lookup (using classify and friends).

+The container provides a way for us to define those rules in a single place.
+As a bonus, the rules can be overridden for applications that want a different convention.
+{% endblockquote %}

+*Note: It is intended for **internal use only**, as [Yehuda Katz explained](http://goo.gl/dA2mE).*

-## What is a `Container` ?
+## So, what is a `Container` ?

-As you can imagine, the purpose of a `Container` is to contain something, but what?
-In fact, it could be anything, but most of the time, it will be **factories**, ie Ember classes, since a class is an instance factory.
+As you can imagine, the purpose of a `Container` is to contain something.
+It could be anything, but most of the time, it will be **factories**, (eg Ember classes, since a class is an instance factory).

 Basically, we can do three things with a `Container`:

 - Register factories.
 They are defined with a `fullName`: a type and a name, joined by a colon.
 For example, in Ember, a `PostsController` is registered in a container as `controller:posts`.

 - Look up objects.
-If a factory was previously registered with both type and name matching those passed to `lookup`, it returns an instance of this factory.
+If a factory was previously registered with both type and name matching those passed to the `lookup` method, it returns an instance of this factory.

 - Check if the factory is registered in the container.

 *Note: Containers can also just register objects instead of factories.
-The only consequence is that they are returned as they were registered.*
+The only change is that they are returned as they were registered.*

 ### Example